bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 ```

 ### Create a cluster
-Creates one node cluster in your workspace with the latest available bodo version.
+Create a single-node cluster in your workspace with the latest available Bodo version:

 ```python
 from bodosdk import BodoWorkspaceClient